YummyOreo/chat-house/README.md

 ## About

-This chat app, is a app for creators.
+Chat House, is a app for creators.
 You can make different types of rooms for different purposes!

 ## Notable features:
 - [ ] No Login